FEMERN PORT & INDUSTRIAL PARK

 Expansion & Future Industrial Development

-• Wind turbine blade repair
+• Wind turbine towers, nacelles and blade manufacturing and repair

-• Decommissioning and recycling of old wind turbines
+• Decommissioning and recycling activities

 We invite investors and business owners to collaborate with us during the pre-design phase of the future Femern Port & Industrial Park.